posix4e/rust-metrics/README.md

 * **webserver_with_carbon** Starts a webserver with a carbon reporter
 * **start_carbon_example** Use docker-compose to start graphite/carbon/whisper and hook it up to webserver_with_carbon

+Many of these will only run if prometheus support is enabled

 ## TBD

 - [ ] C ffi